MatheusBViana/my-lolla/README.md

 This project uses Spotify API with Node.js to generate a Lollapalooza lineup with the most listened artists of the user.
 The user can print or download the lineup and share on your social medias.

+NOTE: This code is admittedly not super clean so sorry in advance!
+When I have time, I hope to refactor & clean this up though :)

 ## Installation

 These examples run on Node.js.
 On [its website](http://www.nodejs.org/download/) you can find instructions on how to install it.
 You can also follow [this gist](https://gist.github.com/isaacs/579814) for a quick and easy way to install Node.js and npm.